Firmness of allocated cross-zonal capacity

 Firmness of allocated cross-zonal capacity curtailed prior to the day-ahead firmness deadline

-FCA established the following main points of the legal framework for the firmness of allocated cross-zonal capacity curtailed prior to the day-ahead firmness deadline:
+FCA Regulation establishes the following main points of the legal framework for the firmness of allocated cross-zonal capacity curtailed prior to the day-ahead firmness deadline:

 Firmness of allocated cross-zonal capacity curtailed after the day-ahead firmness deadline